African barred owlet: Behaviour

 The African barred owlet is partly diurnal.
 Calling occurs mainly at dusk and dawn but also through the night on calm and clear nights.
 It is frequently observed on open perches scanning for prey, even during the day.
 It roosts within cover, often in a natural cavity in a tree.
 If they are detected by other birds during the day they will often be subjected to mobbing.
 The African barred owlet feeds on small mammals, birds, reptiles, frogs, insects, scorpions and caterpillars which are normally caught following a short flight from a perch.

 Both sexes call to proclaim their territory, most frequently before breeding.
 The nest site is usually a tree cavity 3–6 m from the ground.
 Two or three eggs are laid from September to November.
 The young are fed by both parents but only in the dark, fledging after 30–33 days and becoming independent after 7–12 months.

 Taxonomy

 There are currently three subspecies recognised but many authorities recognise each of these as a separate species.
+Others in the complex like G. capense etchecopari (or Etchecopar's barred owl) are of uncertain status.
 The subspecies are: